github/ossar-action/README.md

 # More Information

-Please see our [wiki tab](https://github.com/github/ossar-action/wiki) for more information and the [Frequently Asked Questions (FAQ)](https://github.com/github/ossar-action/wiki/FAQ).
+Please see the [wiki tab](https://github.com/github/ossar-action/wiki) for more information and the [Frequently Asked Questions (FAQ)](https://github.com/github/ossar-action/wiki/FAQ).

 # Report Issues

 Please [file a GitHub issue](https://github.com/github/ossar-action/issues/new) in this repo.
-To help us investigate the issue, please include a description of the problem, a link to your workflow run (if public), and/or logs from the MSCA's action output.
+To help us investigate the issue, please include a description of the problem, a link to your workflow run (if public), and/or logs from the OSSAR's action output.

 # License